Table of contents

 A firewall prevents unauthorized access to your computer or network.
 It protects your computer from viruses, malware, hackers, and bad actors.
 Even though you can check your Mac for viruses and malware, using a firewall is a key preventative measure.

 Think of it as a security guard for your home.
-It acts as the buffer between your computer and any other network, such as the internet.
+It acts as a buffer between your computer and any other network, such as the internet.

-Firewalls manage incoming traffic to determine if it is safe for your computer or whether it contains any potential threats.
+Firewalls manage incoming traffic to determine whether it is safe for your computer or contains potential threats.
 Only trusted sources and IP addresses are allowed in, and any unwanted traffic is blocked to prevent it from compromising your computer and data.

 However, that’s only the general purpose of a firewall.
 Each firewall type provides a different level of protection—it all depends on how much protection you need.

-The main purpose of a firewall depends on the type of firewall used, and whether it is being used by organizations or for personal use.
+The main purpose of a firewall depends on the type used and whether it is used by organizations or for personal use.

 Types of firewall